MASDKManager/IOS-HTML-SDK/Pods/Adjust/README.md

 }
 ```

-### <a id="iap-verification"></a>In-App Purchase verification

-If you want to check the validity of In-App Purchases made in your app using Purchase Verification, adjust's server side receipt verification tool, then check out our iOS purchase SDK and read more about it [here][ios-purchase-verification].

 ### <a id="callback-parameters"></a>Callback parameters

 You can register a callback URL for your events in your [dashboard].
 We will send a GET request to that URL whenever the event is tracked.
 You can add callback parameters to that event by calling `addCallbackParameter` to the event before tracking it.
 We will then append these parameters to your callback URL.